PsrNate/Lyrica/README.md

 This bundle is meant to store a news feed, fully embedded with comments, tags, research functions and much more things one would normally expect from a blog.
-As such, I had a choice between Aya and Hatate as reporter, and I went for Aya.
+As such, I had a choice between Aya and Hatate as reporters, and I went for Aya.
 Don't ask me why. :)

 ### Eirin